 - Only instances that are running normally can be migrated, while instances with no password initialized or with ongoing tasks cannot be migrated.

-- The destination instance must be empty with no data.
-During the migration process, the instance will be locked and Writes will not be allowed.
+- The target instance must be empty with no data.
+During the migration process, the instance will be locked and writes will not be allowed.

 - After the successfully migrated data is verified by your business, the connection to the source instance can be closed and then switched to the destination instance.

 1) Log in to the DTS Console and click Create Task in the data migration list to create a migration task.